 Creates bridge between academia and employment.
-Techniques in career search from cover letters and resumes to interviews.
-Personal mission, vision, goals explored.
-Firms researched.
-Emphasis on networking and appropriate protocol.
+Techniques in career search from cover letters and resumes to interviews and networking.
+This course includes a review for and preparation of an interior design portfolio.
+Students' individual strengths and preferences will be showcased by a collection representative of their studies.
+Emphasis is placed on the creation of a digital portfolio and portfolio book.
 Speakers and field trips.
 Prerequisite: INT 301.
+Fee.

-INT 420 Capstone Project - Research Principles
+INT 420 Capstone Project-Research Principles